 What Are IROs supposed to do for children?

 - They must chair every meeting held to review or amend the child’s care plan: the local authority is not permitted to change a child’s care plan without the authorisation of an IRO.

-- Make sure children’s views are recorded, answered and responded to
+- Make sure children’s views are heard and recorded.

 - Ensure that plans are based on everyone’s best understanding of what that child needs (it’s called an assessment)